 - Are clear, concise and attainable

 - Are measureable

-- Have a target year for completion
+- Are targeted for completion during strategic plan cycle

 - Include responsibility for taking action

 The following objectives support the strategic goals defined in section 4.6 and position GIS to be effective over the next 5 year period.
 Lead departments for each objective are indicated with the department abbreviation in parentheses.